Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Introduction

-The limitation of the original model is that delays are fixed rather than learned.
+The limitation of the original model from~\citet{Izhikevich2006} is that delays are fixed rather than learned.
 Recent work addresses this:~\citet{Goltz2021} demonstrated fast, energy-efficient inference on neuromorphic hardware using first-spike-time coding, while~\citet{Hammouamri2023} introduced gradient-based delay learning via dilated convolutions with learnable spacings (DCLS), achieving sparse solutions in which only $\sim\!20\%$ of delay channels remain active.
 Applied to event-based vision, heterogeneous learned delays in a single spiking layer suffice for fast motion detection~\citep{Grimaldi2023a}, scalable to always-on object recognition~\citep{Grimaldi2024}.
-Multiple learned delays per synapse give rise to \emph{Spiking Motifs} (SMs)~\citep{Perrinet2023}: precisely timed spike patterns that generalise PNGs to a trainable, hardware-compatible framework, here referred to as Heterogeneous-Delay SNNs (HD-SNNs).~\citet{Kronland-Martinet2025} recently extended this to motifs of arbitrary length by chaining sub-motif detectors with bounded synaptic delays, achieving robust encoding of complete Spiking Heidelberg Digits patterns.
+Building on this, \emph{Spiking Motifs} (SMs) generalise PNGs to a gradient-trainable, hardware-compatible framework by replacing fixed STDP rules with end-to-end learned delays, here referred to as Heterogeneous-Delay SNNs (HD-SNNs)~\citep{Perrinet2023}.
+However these motifs have a short time span equal to the ranbge of possible delays, while it has been shown in mice stimulations that sequences of the order of seconds influence neural activity~\citep{Deveau2026}.~\citet{Kronland-Martinet2025} recently extended this to motifs of arbitrary length by chaining sub-motif detectors with bounded synaptic delays, achieving robust encoding of complete Spiking Heidelberg Digits patterns.

-The present work generalises this chain-of-motifs framework to enable working memory in a recurrent SNN.
-Rather than relying on fixed delays and unsupervised STDP rules as in the original polychronisation model, we extend the spike-timing theory of~\citep{Kronland-Martinet2025} to a fully recurrent topology: once primed by a short clamping window, the network autonomously recalls arbitrary-length spike sequences.
-The model is trained end-to-end with surrogate gradients~\citep{Neftci2019a}, bridging the computational neuroscience framework of polychronisation with gradient-based machine learning and targeting the energy-efficiency and sparsity objectives central to neuromorphic edge deployment.
+The present work extends the chain-of-motifs framework of~\citet{Kronland-Martinet2025} to a fully recurrent topology for working memory.
+Rather than relying on fixed delays and unsupervised STDP as in the original polychronisation model, the network is trained end-to-end with surrogate gradients~\citep{Neftci2019a}: once primed by a short trigger window of $D$ steps, it autonomously recalls arbitrary-length spike sequences, bridging polychronisation theory with gradient-based machine learning.